 Be a part of emerging Innovations at What’s Now: San Francisco

 What’s Now: San Francisco is more than just a monthly meet-up with experts.
 It’s a conversation you don’t want to miss!
 Once a month, Capgemini along with the event partner, Reinvent, gather a diverse group of innovators for an evening of discussion and networking at our San Francisco AIE.
-It’s your chance to interact with thought leaders about the emerging business landscape and innovative trends in the San Francisco Bay area.
-Each month we will explore a range of sectors including AI, Biotech, Clean Energy, and Food.
+Online or in person, it’s your chance to interact with thought leaders about the emerging business landscape and innovative trends in the San Francisco Bay area.
+Each month we will explore a range of topics including AI, Biotech, Clean Energy, and Food.

 Here are a few recent conversations at What’s Now: San Francisco

 When Vivienne Ming, Co-Founder & Managing Partner of Socos LLC, began her neuroscience PhD program in the early 2000s, she wanted to learn how to build cyborgs.
 Her classmates thought the idea was crazy.
 Fast forward fifteen years, and the idea doesn’t sound so crazy anymore.
 Neuroscience research is rapidly becoming applied neuroscience, and the Bay Area is leading the way, both in terms of conducting innovative research and translating this research into exciting new startups.
 At the September What’s Now: San Francisco, Ming discussed the cutting edge innovation currently underway at UC Berkeley, UCSF, and Stanford, as well as other institutions.